JetTheCat/UNSW-Challenge/Setup Guide.md

 ```
 pip install Django
 ```
-If you have Python and Django installed in your system or virtual environment already and using the **pip** command to install packages, you can skip the **Installation** step below and run the following **pip** commands to install the packages/dependencies in your local environment/virtual environment to run the program.
+If you have Python and Django installed in your system or virtual environment already and using the **pip** command to install packages, you can skip using the the **Installation (Anaconda Environment)** step below and run the following **pip** commands to install the packages/dependencies in your local environment/virtual environment to run the program.
 ```
 pip install Pillow
 pip install django-crispy-forms
 ```
-Once the packages have been installed, skip until the **Running the application** step to run the django application.
+Once the packages have been installed, skip past the **Installation (Anaconda Environment)** guide and move onto the **Running the application** step to run the django application.

 ## Installation (Anaconda Environment)
 The development for this project was done in the Anaconda environment.
 To install anaconda please follow the link https://conda.io/projects/conda/en/latest/user-guide/install/download.html and follow the setup instructions depending on your OS system.